ianmcnicholas/CV/README.md

 #### Planning

-The majority of my employment has been in construction, where it was crucial that works are carried out in a logical and time-effective manner.
-Once these works had been planned, it was also vital to track the progress and check this against the programme.
+The majority of my employment has been in construction, where it is crucial that works are carried out in a logical and time-effective manner.
+Once these works had been planned, it was vital to track the progress and check this against the programme.

 #### Communication